UCI-GDIM32-W25/hw1-liu-hankun/README.md

 # HW1
 ## W1L2 In-Class Activity

-How would you describe this game world in Objects?
+1. How would you describe this game world in Objects?

 UI:

 Seeds planted number

 Seeds reminded number

 Player:

 Movement: WASD to move

-Seed
+Seed:

 Space to plant seeds

-What attributes and actions do these objects have?
+2. What attributes and actions do these objects have?

 Player:

 Attributes:

 Bunny sprites

 Action:

 Push WASD to move

 Push the space to plant the seeds.
 The number of seeds planted increases, and the seeds remaining decrease. (show up in the UI)

 Plant:

 Attributes:

 Plant sprites

-Seed planted UI
+Seed planted UI:

 Attributes: text

 Actions: The count goes up when the player plants a seed

 Seed remaining UI

 Attributes: text

 Actions: The count goes down when the player plants a seed

-How do these objects act on or affect each other?
+3. How do these objects act on or affect each other?

 Players can grow plants, which appear when the player presses the space.

 ## Devlog